Meet the Commission Staff!

-Laurel joined the Commission staff in January 2018.
-As Grants Officer, Laurel is responsible for overseeing the administration and monitoring of the Commission's AmeriCorps programs.
+Jamie joined the Commission staff in January 2019.
+As Grants Officer, she is responsible for overseeing the administration and monitoring of the Commission's AmeriCorps programs.
 She assists grantees in understanding and completing required state and federal procedures, while developing an updated grant administration manual and other materials.

 Prior to taking this position, Jamie was the Public Assistance Program Delivery Manager for FEMA.
 She earned her masters degree in public policy from the University of Southern Maine as well as her bachelor in geography and anthropology.